HomeOnMars/projektoOmnijo/OmniCentro.md

 (Shorter summary [here](#background-summary).)

-**La Regno de Omnijo**[^Historio-RdO-Nomo] is a fictional monarchy located on an fictional island *La Omnija-Insulo* in the Southern Hemisphere somewhere in between Chile and New Zealand, near 56°15'S, 140°15'W (coordinates are fictional).
+**La Regno de Omnijo**[^Historio-RdO-Nomo] is a fictional monarchy located on an fictional island *la Omnija-Insulo* in the Southern Hemisphere somewhere in between Chile and New Zealand, near 56°15'S, 140°15'W (coordinates are fictional).
 The island has a size of approximately Iceland,